kubesphere/website/content/en/docs/devops-user-guide/examples/multi-cluster-project-example.md

        // Docker Hub username
        DOCKERHUB_USERNAME = 'Your Docker Hub username'
        APP_NAME = 'devops-go-sample'
-       // ‘dockerhub-go’ is the Docker Hub credentials ID you created on the KubeSphere console DOCKERHUB_CREDENTIAL = credentials('dockerhub')
+       // ‘dockerhub’ is the Docker Hub credentials ID you created on the KubeSphere console DOCKERHUB_CREDENTIAL = credentials('dockerhub')
        // the kubeconfig credentials ID you created on the KubeSphere console KUBECONFIG_CREDENTIAL_ID = 'kubeconfig'